Monolithic Power Systems Inc (MPWR): A Deep Dive into Financial Metrics and Competitive Strengths

 Momentum rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-GuruFocus assigned Monolithic Power Systems Inc the GF Score of 100 out of 100, which signals the highest outperformance potential.
+With high ranks across all categories, GuruFocus assigned Monolithic Power Systems Inc the GF Score of 100 out of 100, which signals the highest outperformance potential.

-Monolithic Power Systems Inc, with a market cap of $21.75 billion, is an analog and mixed-signal chipmaker, specializing in power management solutions.
-The firm's mission is to reduce total energy consumption in end systems, and it serves the computing, automotive, industrial, communications, and consumer end markets.
+Monolithic Power Systems Inc, with a market cap of $21.82 billion, specializes in analog and mixed-signal chipmaking, focusing on power management solutions.
+The firm's mission is to reduce total energy consumption in end systems, serving the computing, automotive, industrial, communications, and consumer end markets.
 MPS uses a fabless manufacturing model, partnering with third-party chip foundries to host its proprietary BCD process technology.
-The company's sales stand at $1.85 billion with an operating margin of 28.72%.
+The company's sales stand at $1.85 billion, with an operating margin of 28.72%.

 According to the Financial Strength rating, Monolithic Power Systems Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
 Monolithic Power Systems Inc's Interest Coverage ratio is significantly high due to no long-term debt.
-With an Altman Z-Score of 36.05, Monolithic Power Systems Inc exhibits a strong defense against financial distress.
+With an Altman Z-Score of 37.09, Monolithic Power Systems Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
 With a favorable Debt-to-Revenue ratio of 0, Monolithic Power Systems Inc's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown